 Hypnosis is a popular method for experiencing trance, but it is not the only approach.
 Researcher Dennis R Wier has been experimenting with trance for more than 35 years.
 In his book, Trance: from Magic to Technology,he defined trance as “a state of mind being caused by cognitive loops where a cognitive object (thoughts, images, sounds, intentional actions) repeats long enough to result in various sets of disabled cognitive functions.” … “at least some cognitive functions such as volition are disabled; as is seen in what is typically termed a ‘hypnotic trance’.

-A hypnotist guides or facilitates a person to create their own trance state.
-“All hypnosis is self hypnosis”
+A hypnotist is not something a hypnotist does to someone, he or she expertly guides or facilitates a person to create their own trance state, therefore “All hypnosis is self hypnosis”

 Meditation, addictions, captivation and frenzy are all trance states.
 We also see trance states induced from indigenous and religious peoples rhythmic percussion, drumming, chants and dance.